nigamdivyyanshi16/Telecom-Customer-Churn-Analysis/README.md

 ---
 ## 🔍 Project Objectives

-- Identify customers at high risk of churning.
 - Analyze service usage patterns and churn relationships.
 - Segment customers based on demographic and behavioral data.
 - Provide business recommendations to reduce churn.